 We are a diversified healthcare company that seeks to establish industry-leading positions in large and rapidly growing medical markets.
 Our diagnostics business includes BioReference Laboratories, Inc. ("BioReference"), the nation's third-largest clinical laboratory with a core genetic testing business and a 400-person sales and marketing team to drive growth and leverage new products, including the 4Kscore prostate cancer test and the Claros 1 in-office immunoassay platform (in development).
-Our pharmaceutical business features Rayaldee, an FDA-approved treatment for secondary hyperparathyroidism ("SHPT") in adults with stage 3 or 4 chronic kidney disease ("CKD") and vitamin D insufficiency and VARUBITM for chemotherapy-induced nausea and vomiting (oral formulation launched by partner TESARO in November 2015 and pending approval for IV formulation), OPK88003, a once or twice weekly oxyntomodulin for type 2 diabetes and obesity which is a clinically advanced drug candidate among the new class of GLP-1 glucagon receptor dual agonists (Phase 2b), and OPK88004, an androgen receptor modulator for androgen deficiency indications.
+Our pharmaceutical business features Rayaldee, an FDA-approved treatment for secondary hyperparathyroidism ("SHPT") in adults with stage 3 or 4 chronic kidney disease ("CKD") and vitamin D insufficiency and VARUBITM for chemotherapy-induced nausea and vomiting (oral formulation launched by partner TESARO in November 2015 and IV formulation approved October 2017), OPK88003, a once or twice weekly oxyntomodulin for type 2 diabetes and obesity which is a clinically advanced drug candidate among the new class of GLP-1 glucagon receptor dual agonists (Phase 2b), and OPK88004, a selective androgen receptor modulator being developed for benign prostatic hyperplasia and other urologic and metabolic conditions.
 Our pharmaceutical business also features hGH-CTP, a once-weekly human growth hormone injection (in Phase 3 and partnered with Pfizer), and a once-daily Factor VIIa drug for hemophilia (Phase 2a).
 We are incorporated in Delaware and our principal executive offices are located in leased offices in Miami, Florida.

-In August 2016, we completed the acquisition of Transition Therapeutics, Inc. ("Transition Therapeutics"), a clinical stage biotechnology company developing OPK88003, a once or twice weekly oxyntomodulin for type 2 diabetes and obesity, and OPK88004, an androgen receptor modulator for androgen deficiency indications.
+In August 2016, we completed the acquisition of Transition Therapeutics, Inc. ("Transition Therapeutics"), a clinical stage biotechnology company developing OPK88003, a once or twice weekly oxyntomodulin for type 2 diabetes and obesity, and OPK88004, a selective androgen receptor modulator for androgen deficiency indications.
 Holders of Transition Therapeutics common stock received 6,431,899 shares of OPKO Common Stock.
 The transaction was valued at approximately \$58.5 million, based on a closing price per share of our Common Stock of \$9.10 as reported by NASDAQ on the closing date.